June 15, 2025

 The Beginner’s Guide to Cemetery Sleuthing

 Your local cemetery is a time capsule.
 Each headstone is plastered with clues about the deceased, those who once walked where you’re walking now.
 A simple step through the hallowed gates can bring you on an adventure to explore symbolism, workmanship, and local history.
-Join Erin E. Moulton as we learn the meaning behind cemetery iconography, abbreviations, epitaphs and more. :This program is made possible in part by New Hampshire Humanities:
+Join Erin E. Moulton as we learn the meaning behind cemetery iconography, abbreviations, epitaphs and more.
+Copies of The Beginner’s Guide to Cemetery Sleuthing will be available for purchase at the close of the program.

 What Time: 6:30pm